chicagopython/bylaws/README.md

 Board members will automatically be removed if they miss 65% of all regularly scheduled board meetings meetings during a term (given an 8 month window), unless there is a majority vote to the contrary.
+Such a vote to override automatic explulsion would last for up to one-quarter before it would need to be renewed; overrides can be undone at any time by a subsequent majority vote.

 ## Vacancy Filling {#vacancy-filling}